Don’t have time for a full vacation? Or even a weekend getaway? Then let me help you plan the perfect day trip.

-Although I know we miss big vacations, a lot of us are staying close to home this summer.
-Luckily, it’s fun and easy to play a nearby day trip.
+It’s fun and easy to plan a nearby day trip.
 If you are looking for day trip tips or how to create the best day trips, I’ve got you covered.

 Where to go on your day trip

 Obviously, if it’s a day trip, it needs to be fairly close to home.
-The easiest way to do this is to use my Circle Your Hometown solution and see what’s in that radius.
-For a day trip, I’d limit yourself to a drive that’s no more than two hours away.
-An hour is ideal as it will give you plenty of time to explore while you are away from home, and it will easily be a one tank trip!
+The easiest way to do this is to use my Circle Your Hometown technique and see what’s in that radius.
+For a day trip, I’d limit myself to a drive that’s no more than two hours away.
+An hour is ideal as it will give you plenty of time to explore while you are away from home, and it will easily be a one-tank trip!

 What to do on your day trip

 Well, what do you like to do?
 Make a list of all the things you enjoy and do a little research to see if any of them available are within your chosen location.
 Need some ideas?
 Here are some of our favorite day trip activities:

 - Walking through a small downtown and checking out the shops

 - Finding a local brewery or winery

 - Spending a few hours at a state park